savinduekanayake/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 * Read the given csv files.
 * Combine the labels with train data.
-* Check the duplicates and drop it.
+* Check the duplicates in training set and drop it.
-* I removed the lables and combine train dataset and test dataset.
+* I removed the lables in training set and combine train dataset and test dataset.

 ## Plotted the features